temporalio/edu-101-java-code/exercises/finale-workflow/README.md

 # Run the Workflow Worker (implemented in Go):

-In another terminal, run this command:
+In another terminal, run these commands:

 ```
+$ cd go
 $ go run worker/main.go
 ```